happner/happner-demo-app/README.md

 # happner-demo-app
-A template demonstrating the suggested architecture and patterns to use in a typical Happner real-time application
+A monorepo demonstrating the suggested architecture and patterns to use in a typical Happner real-time application.

+The application is a very simple chat app, where users can open a basic client and communicate with each other via the Happner mesh.

 ## Project goals